This post outlines how to watch IPTV on Roku.

 - Regional sports networks included

-- Cloud DVR with 20 hours storage (base plan)
+- Cloud DVR with 20 hours of storage (base plan)

 - Premium channel add-ons available